allergyguide/allergyguide/static/tool_assets/oit_patient_resource.typ

 #v(0.5em)
 #block()[
   #set list(spacing: 0.8em)
   - *Epinephrine Auto-injector:* *#underline()[THIS IS MANDATORY]*.
-Must be up to date and nearby at each dose.
+It must be up to date and nearby at each dose.
   - *Non-drowsy antihistamine:* Optional but highly recommended.
-The following options can be bought over the counter at most pharmacies:
+You can buy the following options over the counter at most pharmacies:
   #v(-0.5em)
   #grid(
     columns: (1.8fr, 1fr),